 When awarded, they are sent to the first person who made the report — or, in case of multiple reasonably simultaneous reports, the most cleverly reported.
 They are my way of saying thank you for helping True be as true as possible, and rewarding those who are especially thoughtful (and/or clever).

 Because Premium (paid) subscribers are most likely to see errors first, they are most likely to be the recipients of the Checks, which of course are not actually negotiable.
-They are drawn on the “Bank of San Serriffe” — an allusion to a 1977 April Fools joke discussed in my blog, and as homage to Don Knuth.
+They are drawn on the “Bank of San Serriffe” — an allusion to a 1977 April Fools joke discussed in a 2022 post in my blog, and as homage to Don Knuth.
 Coincidentally, 1977 is the year I graduated from High School.

-Each check has the same check number — 666 — as a nod to my infamous Get Out of Hell Free cards, which are also represented by the “logo” at the top of the checks.
+Each has the same check number — 666 — as a nod to my infamous Get Out of Hell Free cards, which are also represented by the “logo” at the top of the checks.
 The check border is made of microprinted sentences from my own Wikipedia entry.

 The Bank of San Serriffe is backed by huge stacks of Hell money.
 This may or may not be reflected in the checks’ negotiable value.
 I trust the perceived value will be significantly higher.